6 min read

 What is the holding period requirement for an investment to qualify as a long-term capital gain?

-To qualify for long-term capital gains tax treatment, an investment must be held for more than one year from its purchase date to pay capital gains taxes.
+To be eligible for long-term capital gains tax rates, an investment must be held for over one year from the date of purchase before it is subject to capital gains taxes.

-To avoid taxes on short-term gains and incur capital gains taxes, invest in tax-free or tax-deferred accounts, take a longer-term view, minimize capital gains taxes, and contribute to retirement accounts.
-This way, you can gain money from investments without incurring the high taxes associated with short-term gains.
+To sidestep taxes on short-term gains and reduce capital gains taxes, consider investing in tax-exempt or tax-deferred accounts, adopting a long-term investment strategy, minimizing capital gains taxes, and making contributions to retirement accounts.
+By doing so, you can earn money from your investments while avoiding the hefty taxes that come with short-term gains.